 XV.
-Common Probate Mistakes
+Common Probate & Guardianship Mistakes

 - Omitting the date of death on Petition for Administration. - Omitting consents from both parents if he/she is not petitioning to be appointed guardian(s) in minor guardianships.
-If the location of one parent is unknown, a Motion Calendar or Special Set hearing must be set with the presence of the petitioning parent. - Improper venue (please note, the death certificate of a decedent MUST reflect that he/she was a resident of Broward County.
+If the location of one parent is unknown or no consent is filed, a hearing must be set with the presence of the petitioning parent and notice to the non-petitioning parent. - Improper venue (please note, the death certificate of a decedent MUST reflect that he/she was a resident of Broward County).
 If the death certificate reflects improper residence, please obtain an amended death certificate.
 If venue is based upon the decedent owning property in Broward County, the petition must specifically state what property is in Broward County. - Requesting to waive the investigatory cost in cases where the ward is indigent (the investigatory cost is to be borne by the guardian). - Sending original pleadings to the Judge's office.
-All original pleadings must be electronically filed through the Florida Courts eFiling Portal. - Incorrect filing fees. - Failing to file a Notice of Confidential Information Within Court Filing. - Failing to comply with Florida Rule of Judicial Administration 2.425. - Failing to file Inventories with the Department of Revenue.
-Any inventory filed by a fiduciary in an estate proceeding with the Court, must be sent to the Department of Revenue at:
+All original pleadings must be electronically filed through the Florida Courts eFiling Portal. - Incorrect filing fees. - Failing to file a Notice of Confidential Information Within Court Filing. - Failing to comply with Florida Rule of General Practice and Judicial Administration 2.425.